 Day 3 – 5 – Caye Caulker

 Everyone I met on my travels had been to Caye Caulker.
-It seemed to be the place to travel to, so of course, I went here, too, to see what it was all about.
+It not only seems to be the place to be, it’s also a great addition to your Belize itinerary.

 Don’t come to Caye Caulker expecting beaches as beautiful as in Placencia.
 Instead, come here expecting a relaxed atmosphere, friendly locals and a great place to meet fellow travellers.